 These tiny marsupials are very clean creatures.
 They rarely smell and do not require baths when kept as pets.
 They groom themselves and other members of their colony very frequently to stay clean.

-20) Some states have banned them
+20) Some states have banned sugar gliders

 There are several states where the ownership of a sugar glider is illegal.
 States such as California, Alaska, and Hawaii outright ban anyone from owning a sugar glider to “protect public health and safety, agriculture, wildlife, and natural resources.”

 Wild sugar gliders spend most of their life living in the trees.
-That’s also why their gliding ability is so important; it allows them to glide from tree to tree and to get away from potential predators.
+That’s also why their gliding ability is so important; it allows them to glide from tree to tree and get away from potential predators.